Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

+= WIP 2.0.41 =
+- Replaced 3D Secure redirect with full screen iframe.
+- Added per-product option to use different Stripe account.
+- Payment process no longer fails if a variation with negative price mod is selected.
+- Buyer name and email no longer missing when using add-ons with `Do Not Save Card Data on Stripe` option enabled.
+- Trial period support for variable subscriptions.

 = 2.0.40 =
 - Fixed and XSS issue with the "currency_code" settings field.
 Thanks to Park Won Seok.